joshooaj/XProtectGuardian/README.md

 ## Introduction

-This repo is intended to demonstrate a create way to automate your infrastructure monitoring using GitHub with a self-hosted GitHub Actions runner to execute a collection of Pester tests written in PowerShell.
+This repo is intended to demonstrate a creative way to automate your infrastructure monitoring using GitHub with a self-hosted GitHub Actions runner to execute a collection of Pester tests written in PowerShell.